-P5: UX (DD)
+P5: UX with Pushed Flips (DD)

-MA flies straight and level for a minimum of 10m and pulls up into a 45° ascent with a centred half roll.
-Once the MA has come to a stop, MA performs a 135° pulled flip, performs a centred 'U', stop, performs a 135° pulled flip, performs a 45° descent with a centred half roll.
-MA pulls into horizontal straight and level flight for a minimum of 10m.
+MA flies straight and level for a minimum of 10 m and pulls up into a 45° ascent with a centered half roll in any direction.
+Once the MA has come to a stop, MA performs a 225° pushed flip, performs a centered 'U', stops, performs a 225° pushed flip, performs a 45° descent with a centered half roll in any direction.
+MA pulls into horizontal straight and level flight for a minimum of 10 m.

-Note: The bottom of the 'U' and the rolls must be centred.
+Note 1: The bottom of the 'U' and the rolls must be centered.